JaySanghvi1/Cbse-Skill-Expo-BHS/README.md

 - 🎓 &nbsp; Studying Computer Science, programming, and Mathematics
 - 💼 &nbsp; Android developer and front-end web developer
 - 🌱 &nbsp; Enthusiast in Cyber Security and Artificial Intelligence
-- ✍️ &nbsp; Watching anime and exploring the latest UI/UX design trends
+- ✍️ &nbsp; Exploring the latest UI/UX design trends
 - ☕ &nbsp; I believe a perfect cup of coffee can be the ultimate stress-buster

 <h3>🛠 Tech Stack</h3>